Contexter/Central-Sequence-Service/Docs/Documentation_ Iteration 4 - POST _sequence Endpoint.md

 - Thread safety using `DispatchQueue` and `ManagedAtomic`.
 - Debugging clarity through comprehensive logs.
 - Conformance to Vapor's `Content` protocol for response encoding.
+- Keeps the server running to accept multiple requests.

 This iteration provides a scalable foundation for sequence generation while adhering to clean and maintainable code practices.